elicia4/linux_notes/commands/diff.md

     colordiff 1.txt 2.txt

-There is the `-u` option that formats the `diff` output a bit differently, in my opinion, it's clearer to read:
+There is the `-u` option that formats the `diff` output in the *unified format*, it's clearer to read:

     diff -u 1.txt 2.txt

 Or even better:

     colordiff -u 1.txt 2.txt | less

+Another type of format is the *context format*, specified with `-c`:

+    diff -c 1.txt 2.txt

+`***` signify the first file, `---` signify the second.

+Within a change group, lines begin with change indicators:
+- `blank` - a line shown for context.
+It does not indicate a difference between the two files.
+- `-` - a line deleted.
+This line will appear in the first file but not in the second file.
+- `+` - a line added.
+This line will appear in the second file but not in the first file.
+- `!` - a line changed.
+The two versions of the line will be displayed, each in its respective section of the change group.